Here is another link to his training video: https://youtu.be/3xDsmPaQib8

 Zeus the Great Dane is a stunning boy.
 He was originally bought from a breeder in Texas and came along with his owner to California when she moved.
 Living in an apt with 2 Great Danes was hard on Zeus, so the painful decision was made to surrender him to rescue so he could find a house with a yard to live and play in.
-Zeus was born on Nov 23, 2014 and currently weighs 130 lbs.
+Zeus was born on Nov 23, 2014 and currently weighs 135 lbs.
 He is very good in the house, a perfect gentleman.
 He is respectful of your furniture and personal items and does not chew or destroy anything.
 He loves to run around and play and loves people.
 He is big and strong and gorgeous.
-We had him assessed by a trainer and he is fearful of other dogs so the dog park or dog beach will not fit into his lifestyle.
+We had him assessed by a trainer and he is fearful of other dogs.
+He would be best placed as an only dog, so the dog park or dog beach will not fit into his lifestyle.
 He has never lived with small children so we would prefer teenagers or an all adult home.
 Zeus is very good on leash and does well in his training class.
 He LOVES to ride in the car, he is very well behaved.
 He needs a Dane experienced owner.
-He can be alot of dog to handle in public but at your home he is a perfect gentleman with A+ manners.
+He is alot of dog at 135lbs, but at your home he is a perfect gentleman with A+ manners.
 Zeus is on Apoquel for allergies, approx $120/month.
-As we learn more about Zeus, we will update his bio accordingly. (updated 3/24/2017)
+As we learn more about Zeus, we will update his bio accordingly. (updated 9/16/2017)

 Zeus is in foster care and can be seen at the Animals Rule Saturday adoption event from 11am - 3pm at Creative Pet Supply -305 North Harbor Blvd.
 San Pedro, CA 90731.
 Please, do not call the Pet Supply Store.
 For a rapid response please contact us via e-mail at: email@example.com